 Prospective Graduate Students

 Whether your interest is in industry, academia, or something in between, we offer graduate and post-graduate degrees designed to meet your goals.
 Our faculty and graduate students conduct important research on interdisciplinary topics ranging from developing biomaterials for tissue engineering, ceramics for energy applications and composites and metals for aerospace to genetically engineering molecules and semiconductors for electronics.
-Our students work in research facilities including the Electron Microscopy Center, the MSE Materials Characterization User Facility, and the Nanotech User Facility.
+Our students work in research facilities including the Electron Microscopy Center, the MSE Materials Characterization User Facility, and the Washington Nanofabrication Facility.

 Graduate Programs in Materials Science & Engineering offers two degree program options: